leoangonese/chatbot-whatsapp/README.md

-# Projeto de Atendimento por WhatsApp com WhatsApp-Web.js
+# WhatsApp Customer Service Project with WhatsApp-Web.js
-Este é um projeto desenvolvido utilizando a biblioteca whatsapp-web.js para melhorar o atendimento por WhatsApp e torná-lo mais eficiente e direto quando um atendente entrar em contato.
+This is a project developed using the whatsapp-web.js library to improve WhatsApp service and make it more efficient and direct when an agent contacts you.

-# Como usar o projeto
+# How to use the project
-Clone o repositório em sua máquina local: git clone https://github.com/leoangonese/chatbot-whatsapp.git
+Clone the repository on your local machine: git clone https://github.com/leoangonese/chatbot-whatsapp.git

-# Instale as dependências necessárias:
+# Install the necessary dependencies:
 npm install

-# Execute o projeto:
+# Run the project:

 node index.js
-Aguarde até que o QR Code seja gerado no terminal.
+Wait until the QR Code is generated in the terminal.
 ![App Screenshot](3.png)

-Abra o WhatsApp no seu smartphone, clique em "Configurações" -> "WhatsApp Web" e escaneie o QR Code exibido no terminal.
+Open WhatsApp on your smartphone, click "Settings" -> "WhatsApp Web" and scan the QR Code displayed on the terminal.

-Após a autenticação bem-sucedida, você poderá utilizar o chatbot para melhorar o atendimento aos seus clientes por WhatsApp.
+After successful authentication, you will be able to use the chatbot to improve customer service via WhatsApp.

 # Screenshots
-Exemplo de conversa com o chatbot.
+Example conversation with the chatbot.
 ![App Screenshot](1.png)
 ![App Screenshot](2.png)